empathyco/x/.github/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Interface X Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [x@empathy.co](mailto:x@empathy.co).
+This project and everyone who participates in it is governed by the [Interface X Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to adhere to this code.
+Please report any unacceptable behavior to [x@empathy.co](mailto:x@empathy.co).

-## I have a question!!!
+## Any questions?

-If you have a question you can file it through the email account [x@empathy.co](mailto:x@empathy.com)
+If you have a question or doubts about the project, you can contact us at  [x@empathy.co](mailto:x@empathy.com).

-## What should I know before I get started?
+## What you need to know before getting started

 ### Interface X and Packages

-Interface X is composed of some different packages.
-New packages will be added here because we are moving to this mono-repo.
+Interface X is composed of different packages.
+New packages will be added here as we move to a monorepo.

-- [@empathyco/x-components](https://github.com/empathyco/x/tree/main/packages/x-components) - This is the core package of this project.
+- **[@empathyco/x-components](https://github.com/empathyco/x/tree/main/packages/x-components)** - This is the core package of the project.
-  These are standalone and configurable building blocks that allow you to quickly construct the search UI for your shop.
+These standalone and configurable building blocks allow you to quickly construct the search UI for your shop.
-  You can create a smooth, personalised search and discovery experience, while significantly minimising development time.
-(To be moved here soon)
+- **[@empathyco/x-archetype](https://github.com/empathyco/x-archetype)** - This project is Empathy’s vision of the ideal mix of
-- [@empathyco/x-archetype](https://github.com/empathyco/x-archetype) - This project is the Empathy vision of the perfect X-Components mixing.
-A project showing the power of the components ready to connect to any Search API with customizable layout through Design Tokens.
+  X Components.
+A project showing the power of the X Components, ready to connect to any search API with customizable layout through design tokens.
-  This is a perfect example to know how to use the X-Components.
+  It is the perfect example to learn how to use the X Components.
+This package is a project outside this monorepo.
-- [@empathyco/x-deep-merge](/packages/deep-merge) - Clones an array of objects into another object.
+- **[@empathyco/x-deep-merge](/packages/deep-merge)** - This package clones an array of objects into another object.
-- [@empathyco/eslint-plugin-x](/packages/eslint-plugin-x) - The package name is just to follow the guidelines of ESLint to develop a custom plugin, but it includes also style formatter and good practices outside ESLint, as [prettier](https://prettier.io/) and [standard-version](https://github.com/conventional-changelog/standard-version)
+- **[@empathyco/eslint-plugin-x](/packages/eslint-plugin-x)** - The package name is just to follow the guidelines of ESLint to develop a custom plugin, but it also includes style formatter and good practices outside ESLint, as [prettier](https://prettier.io/) and [standard-version](https://github.com/conventional-changelog/standard-version)
-- [@empathyco/x-get-safe-property-chain](/packages/get-safe-property-chain) - A utility for safely retrieving nested values.
+- **[@empathyco/x-get-safe-property-chain](/packages/get-safe-property-chain)** - A utility designed to safely retrieve nested values.
-- [@empathyco/x-jest-utils](/packages/jest-utils) - Jest extensions for easier testing.
+- **[@empathyco/x-jest-utils](/packages/jest-utils)** - Jest extensions for easier testing.
-- [@empathyco/x-logger](/packages/logger) - A custom implementation of a logger.
+- **[@empathyco/x-logger](/packages/logger)** - A custom implementation of a logger.
-- [@empathyco/x-adapter](/packages/search-adapter) - A search client for Empathy's API.
+- **[@empathyco/x-adapter](/packages/search-adapter)** - A search client for Empathy's Search API.
-- [@empathyco/x-types](/packages/search-types) - TypeScript types & guards for X models.
+- **[@empathyco/x-types](/packages/search-types)** - TypeScript types & guards for X models.
-- [@empathyco/x-storage-service](/packages/storage-service) - Storage service with TTL.
+- **[@empathyco/x-storage-service](/packages/storage-service)** - Storage service with TTL.
-- [@empathyco/x-react-wrapper](/packages/react-wrapper) - A proxy that transforms Vue components into React ones.
+- **[@empathyco/x-react-wrapper](/packages/react-wrapper)** - A proxy that transforms Vue components into React components.
-- [@empathyco/x-translations](/packages/x-translations) - A project which allows the user to import and export the translations.
+- **[@empathyco/x-translations](/packages/x-translations)** - A project that allows you to import and export the translations.

 ## How Can I Contribute?